microsoft/vscode-iot-workbench/docs/esp32/esp32-stream-analytics-cosmos-db.md

 ```

 You can design the conditions need to be satisfied to store the data into cosmosdb.
-In this example, only when average temperature is larger than 30 and average humidity is larger than 40 over past one minute will the data be saved.
+In this example, only when average temperature is higher than 30 and average humidity is higher than 40 over past one minute will the data be saved.

 ```sql
 SELECT